 Fairly distinctive swift found in northwestern South America.
 Medium-sized with slightly notched tail.
 Blackish overall with a white throat and white band across the lower belly.
 Namesake white tips on tail can be difficult to see.
 Compare with Andean Swift, which has longer, more sickle-shaped wings, a deeper forked tail, and more extensive white on the breast.
-White-tipped is typically found in small flocks at fairly high elevations, from around 1,300 to 2,700 m (higher than Lesser Swallow-tailed Swift), and often does not associating with other swift species.
+White-tipped is typically found in small flocks at fairly high elevations, from around 1,300 to 2,700 m (higher than Lesser Swallow-tailed Swift), and often does not associate with other swift species.
 Occurs over a variety of habitats including forest and drier, more open areas.